 Services investigation, to identify utilities such as electricity or water supply infrastructure that could constrain the design.

 Environmental impact assessments, to understand the effects of the installation on the local environment.

+Direct visual or drone survey of existing structures to establish the condition and scale of maintenance, refurbishment and replacement works required.

 Regulations, guidelines, standards or model specifications for undertaking geotechnical and topographic surveys are available in many countries and these are written to ensure the quality of the output data.
 Environmental impact assessment requirements are often stated within national regulations.
 It is important at an early stage to establish the required design information and the appropriate codes that should be used for the investigation (if conducted within the AtoN manager’s organization) or to specify to a site investigation contractor or consultant.